 About

-The Blount Lab was established in 2020 and is part of the Nottingham Engineering Biology Labs, the Biodiscovery Institute, the Green Chemicals Beacon and the School of Life Sciences at the University of Nottingham.
+The Blount Lab was established in 2020 and is part of the Nottingham Engineering Biology Labs, the Biodiscovery Institute, the GlycoCell UKRI Engineering Biology Mission Hub and the School of Life Sciences at the University of Nottingham.

 Our research focuses on the application of synthetic genome strains and techniques, both for sustainable biotechnology and to test how genome content and structure determines the behaviour of cells.